 Did you know that we should all eat two portions of fish a week for our health?
 And at least one of them should be oily, like salmon, trout, mackerel or sardines.

-This advice from the UK Government recommends us all to eat fish regularly as part of a healthy diet.
+This advice comes from the UK Government, which advises us all to eat fish regularly as part of a healthy diet.
 That's because fish and shellfish are good sources of many vitamins and minerals.
 Oily fish are especially beneficial because they are rich in long-chain Omega-3 (O3) fatty acids.

 Most of us should have more oily fish in our diet because O3 is known to be important for helping to keep your heart healthy.
 An Omega-3 rich diet also has many other benefits including for joint, bone, brain and eye health.

 Studies also suggest that O3 helps in the development of the brains of unborn babies; can alleviate the symptoms of ADHD in children; reduce inflammation and help boost long term memory amongst many other benefits.

 So, there are many reasons to choose to eat more salmon in your diet - and not just because it's quick, convenient and delicious!

 Find out more about Omega-3 in seafood here.